zu2/chibicc-6800-v1/README.md

 - e starts at the next 16-bit word.

 ---
-# Usage in Other Projects
+# Usage in Other Platform.

+To run this compiler on systems other than emu6800, crt0 (the startup code), the program’s start address, and the initial stack pointer value must be changed.
+The link-time address should also be adjusted.
+Please refer to kwhr0’s Hitachi BASICMASTER project for examples.

 This compiler is also used in `kwhr0`'s [bm2-baremetal-demo](https://github.com/kwhr0/bm2-baremetal-demo), [kwhr0/bm2-chibicc-demo](https://github.com/kwhr0/bm2-chibicc-demo) project.